-Before diving into the topic, first of all, we want to welcome you to the world of vinyl records.
+Before diving into the topic, first of all, I want to welcome you to the world of vinyl records.
 Once you step inside, it’s usually challenging to leave (as a warning).
 You start with a specific detail, and the ball keeps rolling until you become a music purist on multiple levels (if you weren’t one before).

 However, you can also enjoy the unique and characteristic sound that comes out of vinyl records while they spin without delving into all the technicalities associated with turntables.
 Or perhaps you collect them because you are drawn to the album covers of your favorite records and want them in XL size, even to hang on the wall without using them again.
 There are countless reasons, and some of them might be painful, but…